cross-seed/cross-seed.org/docs/reference/tracker-impact.md

 -   `cross-seed` searches for movie and TV show names individually.
 -   The tracker's server has to scan through its catalog looking for releases with similar names.
--   These are expensive in compute, but cheap in network I/O.
+-   These are expensive in compute, but cheap in network I/O. Using [`id-searching`](../tutorials/id-searching.md) not only yields far better results but is also a lighter load on the tracker database.

 #### Announce requests